Logging in WordPress and WP-CLI

 So far we have Nginx access and error logs, as well as the PHP pool error and

-slow logs configured in our per-site logs
+slow logs configured in our per-site logs directory.
+However, our per-site PHP

 configuration is only for the PHP-FPM pool, meaning it's only applied to HTTP